 “Finally, the Kryptonian…”

 Impacting into the ground nearby, Superman was quickly joined by Aquaman and General Glory in pummeling Despero.
-From the sky, Fire and Ice, held aloft by Guy, were letting Despero have a full dose of their powers, while Firestorm and the Beetle attacked in their own unique ways.
+From the sky, Fire and Ice, held aloft by Guy, were letting Despero have a full dose of their powers of extreme hot and cold, while Firestorm and the Beetle attacked in their own unique ways.
 Still somewhat weakened by his intense exposure to kryptonite during the cleanup in Metropolis, the Man of Steel was unable to overcome Despero’s murderous rage.

 Taking advantage of this, Despero manuevered Superman into shattering the power ring-generated globe on his head.
 Once gone, Despero unleashed the power of his eye on his three attackers.
 Aquaman was unable to withstand its power, and he fell.
 Superman was momentarily stunned, and Lobo was blinded.